Reservations

 Michigan has a rich history of maple syrup that dates back to Native Americans.
 It is one of nature’s wonders.
 Collecting maple sap, used to produce the syrup, can only be done a few weeks in Spring or Fall.
 The best time to tap the maple trees for sap is when there are periods of freezing and thawing in order to get the sap flowing within the sugar maple tree.

 Located near Tawas City, Michigan, the Corsair Ski Trails offers 44 miles of groomed trails within the Huron National Forest.
 This cross-country ski trail system is considered one of the Midwest’s finest.
 Skiers of all levels can enjoy this network of trails and loops for a few hours or you can make it an entire weekend.
-The trails are groomed regularly and offer the classical double tracks skiing experience.
+The trails are groomed regularly and offer the classical double-track skiing experience.

 This Veteran’s Day take time to remember and honor the men and women of our armed services.
 The Veteran’s Memorial Park of Northeast Michigan, at the corner of Skeel Avenue and F-41, was created to provide a place to reflect and honor the dedication of those who served for our freedom.
 It is located in Oscoda on the former Wurtsmith Air Force Base.